Hesperian Health Guides

 “Time Out” or “non-reward” instead of punishment

-The story of the way family and friends used the behavior approach to help Jorge sounds fairly straightforward and simple.
+The story of the way family and friends used the behavioral approach to help Jorge sounds fairly straightforward and simple.
 But in real life it is seldom that easy.
 “Bad” behavior may sometimes be so bad that it cannot be ignored.

 In general, the best way to make bad behavior seem boring to the child and not worth the trouble is to give no rewarding response.
 At the same time, make sure to reward good behavior.
 This means everything satisfying stops as a result of bad behavior (instead of the usual situation where everything satisfying starts).